Wednesday, March 11, 2026

 So Moses stretched out his hand toward the sky, and total darkness covered all Egypt for three days.
 No one could see anyone else or leave his place for three days.
 Yet all the Israelites had light in the places where they lived.

-Darkness!
-How was this done?
-This reverses Day 1 of Creation.
-Quite a number of the plagues "undo" creation, reversing the chaos to order progress of Genesis 1.
+This reverses Day 1 of Creation, un-creating light.
+Quite a number of the plagues "undo" creation, reversing the chaos-to-order progress of Genesis 1.

 Then Pharaoh summoned Moses and said, "Go, worship the LORD.
 Even your women and children may go with you; only leave your flocks and herds behind."